 It is particularly important to have this cover if your holiday let has a swimming pool or hot tub, as these are areas that accidents are most likely to take place.

 Liability insurance will indemnify you against your legal liability to pay damages and legal costs.
 The cover should not only include yourself and your guests, but if there is damage to someone else’s property from the likes of fire or flooding.

 Claims can be expensive to defend, and successful claims can be very costly where compensation is required, so a minimum indemnity limit of between £2 and £5 million is recommended.

-In the unlikely event that something serious happens during the holiday letting season, which results in your holiday property becoming ‘uninhabitable’ due to flood or a fire, make sure you are covered for the following costs.
+In the unlikely event that something serious happens during the holiday letting season, which results in your holiday property becoming ‘uninhabitable’ due make sure you are covered for the following costs.

-Alternative accommodation: If your holiday let is occupied and the worst happens, you will need to make sure you provide alternative accommodation for your guests, and your holiday let insurance should cover these expenses.
+Alternative accommodation: If your holiday let is occupied and the worst happens, you will need to make sure you provide alternative accommodation for your guests.
+Your holiday let insurance should cover these expenses.

 Emergency travel expenses: In the event of an emergency, holiday let owners who don’t live near a property may need to visit and oversee repairs or get things fixed, which can be costly.

 Loss of rental income: If your holiday let becomes uninhabitable, your revenue from current and future bookings could be lost.
 It is advisable to make sure your policy covers you for this loss, so that you aren’t out of pocket.

 While most holiday let insurance policies factor in that the property may remain unoccupied for a length of time, it is still worth checking if there are any restrictions which could invalidate your insurance.